Bowtie8904/BtAssetManager/README.md

 You can apply tags to each individual file to search for them based on your own criteria.

+The tool has been tested with files of the following format:

+- jpg
+- png
+- gif
+- svg
+- wav
+- mp3

+It is intended for sounds files and pixel art images.
+Using large scale textures might lead to poor performance.

 ## Getting started

 Java 17 is required to run this application.
 You can download Java from different vendors, for example [Adoptium](https://adoptium.net/temurin/releases).